Election 2024: Can you take a selfie with your ballot? It depends on state

 Young woman holding ballot taking a selfie

-In the age of selfies and during a presidential election, you may want to show that you went to the polls by snapping a selfie with your ballot.
+In the age of selfies and especially during a contentious presidential election, you may want to show that you went to the polls by snapping a selfie with your ballot.

-That’s because in several states it is illegal to take a ballot selfie, other states say you can take a photo with your ballot but only if it is for absentee or mail-in voting.
+That’s because in several states it is illegal to take a ballot selfie, and in other states say you can take a photo with your ballot only if it is absentee or mail-in voting.

 Where is it illegal, legal or unclear?